TimothyDJones/quotes/README.md

 When you change the way you look at things, the things you look at change. ―Max Planck

 ## Programming
+The scientist builds in order to study; the engineer studies in order to build. —Fred Brooks, ["The Computer Scientist As Toolsmith"](http://www.cs.unc.edu/~brooks/Toolsmith-CACM.pdf), CACM, Vol. 39, No. 3 (March 1996)

 There are only two industries that refer to their customers as "users": illegal drugs and software. —Edward Tufte

 Controlling complexity is the essence of computer programming. —Brian Kernighan